metadaddy/StreamSets-ForceDotCom/README.md

 Operation
 ---------

-Configure the Salesforce Bulk API origin as detailed above.
+Configure the Force.com origin as detailed above.
 Since the `Id` system field is automatically assigned in increasing order as each Salesforce record is created, it is ideal for use as the offset field.
 For example, to read Opportunity records, you might use a SOQL query such as:

 	SELECT AccountId, Amount, CampaignId, CloseDate, CreatedById,
 		CreatedDate, CurrentGenerators__c,